ligato/docs/docs/tutorials/00_tutorial-setup.md

 * Knowledge of the Go programming language.
 If Go is new to you, look over the [Get started with Go](https://golang.org/doc/tutorial/getting-started) tutorial.
 * Go installed on your laptop.
 The same _Get started with Go_ tutorial explains how to install Go on your local machine.

+Each tutorial is structured in the following manner:

+- Programming tasks supported by example code blocks
+- Link to the complete tutorial code and instructions on how to execute

+!!!
+Note
+    The purpose of the code blocks is to show you possible Go programming patterns for functions executed in the tutorial program.
+You can also inspect the code blocks to compare them against the code contained in the complete tutorial code.

-The first tutorial will show you how to create a Hello World plugin.
-Each subsequent tutorial will build on that by applying additional Ligato functions to your Hello World plugin.
+The first tutorial will show you how to create a Ligato agent containing a Hello World plugin.
+Subsequent tutorials will explain Ligato functions that build on the first tutorial.

 | Tutorial  |  Description | Tutorial Code Repo |
 |---|---|---|